Best Low Commission Realtors (2024 Update)

 • There’s a ton of buyer demand in your area: your home will likely sell fast and high, so that means less effort and time for the agent.

 The easier way is to go through a company, like Clever Real Estate, that negotiates lower commission rates with realtors for you.
 These brands have more leverage, because they send a steady volume of new business to the agents they work with at no up-front cost.
-That means you get lower rates without having to sacrifice service (or negotiate with a professional negotiator).
+That means you get lower rates without sacrificing service (or negotiating with a professional negotiator).
 You can learn more about negotiating real estate commissions here.

 Currently, 1.5% commission companies like Clever Real Estate offer the lowest commission rates without significant service cuts and risks.
 Chances are you won’t be able to negotiate a 1.5% listing fee on your own, even if you have a super high-value home.

-The absolute cheapest real estate commissions come from limited-service realtors and flat fee MLS companies.
+The absolute cheapest real estate fees and commissions come from limited-service realtors and flat fee MLS companies.
 These realtors and brokerages charge a low flat fee upfront to simply list your home on the MLS.
-You don’t get any other service or support.
-If you’re selling by owner and want an extra marketing bump, they could be worth considering.
-But even then, the price point versus what you actually get often doesn’t make sense.
+You don't get any other service or support.
+They could be worth considering if you're selling by owner and want an extra marketing bump.
+But even then, the price point versus what you actually get often doesn't make sense.

 Most real estate agents charge a commission of 2.5–3% at closing to list and sell a home.
 Buyer’s agents generally expect the same amount for bringing a qualified buyer who purchases the home.
 That means most home sellers are on the hook for about 5–6% in total commission.
 The nationwide average real estate commission rate is 5.37%.
 You can find the average commission rate in your state here.